 Also applies to witnesses to crimes who want to testify, but fear retribution by the criminals or their associates.

 You could go into witness protection, only to lose everything you have to live a completely different life.

 Two girls were suspended and faced expulsion when one had what looked like an asthma attack and the other shared her inhaler.

 Anytime anyone sacrifices their own life to save another.
 Sure, dying so that others may live is perhaps one of the most selfless things that anyone can do, but you still have to die.

 It's a well-known (and sad) fact that kids who are bullied at school often get in trouble for retaliating in self-defense.
 Now, go ask somebody who has tried to interfere and protect a victim from being bullied.
 Chances are they got in trouble along with the victim.

 It's also not unheard of for kids who try to defend a victim from their bullies, only to become the next target.

 This high school student was unable to graduate because he missed 16 days of school.
 Those days were spent caring for his cancer-stricken mother.
 Fortunately, the decision was reversed.

-Many victims dealing with spousal/parental abuse, who retaliate against said abuser (especially physically in self defense) will often find themselves facing the charges, while the abuser ends up the one interpretted as the victim by the authorities.
+Many victims dealing with spousal/parental abuse who retaliate against said abuser (especially physically in self-defense) will often find themselves facing the charges, while the abuser ends up the one interpreted as the victim by the authorities.